mengnans/cards/README.md

 ## Other features
 ### Offline reconnect feature
-Once the fetch request is rejected, it will let the user know we are re-conencting.
-It will re-load the data once every 15 seconds.
+Once the fetch request is rejected, it will let the user know we are re-connencting.
+It will re-load the data of current page once every 15 seconds.